LalaSimon/LearnChess/README.md

 -   This project was inspired by `Chess.JS` and `React-Chessboard`, those two libraries gave me possibility to create this app.
 Ofcourse there were plenty libraries that i used, but those two are directily taking care of chess aspect of this app which is the most important.
 -   Beside chess libraries this project was based on `React JoyRide` which hold control about guide and whole user expierence during course.
+-   Big big big shoutout to [@MarceliOlszewski](https://pl.linkedin.com/in/marceli-olszewski-80419613a) - My mentor who helped and teached me advanced       knowledge about JS and React, without it this project wouldnt exist.

 ## Contact